lch14forever/beem-static/README.md

 #### Estimating biomass

-BEEM-static also estimates the biomass for each sample.
+BEEM-static also estimates the biomass for each sample (retrieved by the `beem2biomass` function).
 Here we can compare the estimated biomass with the true biomass on this simulated dataset.

 ```r
 plot(beem2biomass(res), biomass.true, xlab='BEEM biomass estimation', ylab='True biomass')